Reference Guide: Optimizing Backup Strategies for Red Hat OpenShift Virtualization

 Trilio for Kubernetes

-Trilio for Kubernetes is designed to protect applications and data on Kubernetes clusters.
+Trilio for Kubernetes’ architecture is fundamentally designed to handle the complexities of Kubernetes environments.
 Unlike the other alternatives, Trilio’s sole focus as a company is on data protection for cloud-native platforms such as Kubernetes, OpenShift, and OpenStack.

-One feature that sets Trilio apart is Continuous Restore.
-This process pre-stages backup data to target clusters and reduces the time it takes to restore service in the event of a major failure.
+The feature that sets Trilio apart is the Continuous Restore process that pre-stages backup data to target clusters and reduces the time it takes to restore service in the event of a major failure.
 It is essential for disaster recovery but can also be used for other applications, such as blue/green deployments and easy application migrations.

 Trilio has a trial license that lets you try out all of the features and an enterprise license that can be tailored to your enterprise needs.